polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 # YASC

-This project is to to develop an interactive beatboxing recorder performance tool, incorporating Joy-Con controllers, Node.js for data handling, and SuperCollider for sound synthesis.
+This project is to to develop an interactive recorder performance tool, incorporating Joy-Con controllers, Node.js for data handling, and SuperCollider for sound synthesis.

 ## Requirements